 PERFORMANCE IN CLASS 12th OR EQUIVALENT BOARD EXAMINATION

-You must clear atleast one of the criteria below to get admission into IITs and ISMs.
-The first requirement you should fall in the top 20 percentile of successful candidate in the respective class 12th board examination in your category.
-The other requirement is that you should have secure atleast 75% (for GEN or OBC-NCL) or 70% (SC, ST or PwD) of aggregate marks in your class 12th board examination.
+You must clear at least one of the criteria below to get admission into IITs and ISMs.
+The first requirement you should fall in the top 20 percentile of successful candidates in the respective class 12th board examination in your category.
+The other requirement is that you should have secured at least 75% (for GEN or OBC-NCL) or 70% (SC, ST or PwD) of aggregate marks in your class 12th board examination.

-For calculating your average marks and the cutoff for fulfilling top 20 percentile criteria, your marks in Physics, Chemistry, Mathematics, one language (If you have more than two languages, then the language with the higher marks will be considered) and any one subject other the above four (the subject with the higher marks will be considered) will be taken in to account.
-The cutoff for PwD candidate will be same as the lowest of the cutoff marks for GEN, OBC-NCL, SC and ST categories.
+For calculating your average marks and the cutoff for fulfilling top 20 percentile criteria, your marks in Physics, Chemistry, Mathematics, one language (If you have more than two languages, then the language with the higher marks will be considered) and anyone subject other the above four (the subject with the higher marks will be considered) will be taken in to account.
+The cutoff for PwD candidates will be the same as the lowest of the cutoff marks for GEN, OBC-NCL, SC and ST categories.

 If the marks awarded in a particular subject are not out of 100, then the marks will be suitably scaled up or scaled down 200 to match the total aggregate marks to 500.

-The top 20 percentile cutoff marks of your board in 2019 will be considered if you pass the class XII or equivalent examination in 2019.
-The top 20 percentile cut-off marks of your Board in 2015 will be considered if you passed the Class XII (or equivalent) examination in 2015, provided you have not reappeared in the Class XII (or equivalent) examination in 2019 in any of the subjects.
+The top 20 percentile cut off marks of your board in 2022 will be considered if you pass the class XII or equivalent examination in 2022.
+The top 20 percentile cut-off marks of your Board in 2017 will be considered if you passed the Class XII (or equivalent) examination in 2017, provided you have not reappeared in the Class XII (or equivalent) examination in 2022 in any of the subjects.

 If your board does not provide information about the cutoff for top 20 percentile, you will need to produce a certificate from your state board stating that you fall in the top 20 percentile of successful candidates.
 If you fail to furnish this certificate, then the IITs will consider CBSE cut-off marks for determining your eligibility.

-If your Board awards only letter grades without providing actual percentage of marks, you are required to obtain a certificate from your board specifying equivalent marks and submit the same at time of only acceptance of the allocated seat.
-If you failed to provide the certificate, the decision taken by the Joint Implementation Committee for IIT JEE advanced 2019 will be final.
+If your Board awards only letter grades without providing the actual percentage of marks, you are required to obtain a certificate from your board specifying equivalent marks and submit the same at the time of only acceptance of the allocated seat.
+If you failed to provide the certificate, the decision taken by the Joint Implementation Committee for IIT JEE Advanced 2022 will be final.

 If your board gives aggregate marks after combining class 11th and 12th examinations, then only class 12th marks will be considered.

-If your board gives aggregate marks of a 3 years diploma or course of equivalent duration, the marks scored in final year will be considered to determine your eligibility for appearing in IIT JEE advanced 2019.
-Similarly, If your board follows semester system, your marks scored in last 2 semester will be considered.
+If your board gives aggregate marks of a 3 years diploma or course of equivalent duration, the marks scored in the final year will be considered to determine your eligibility for appearing in IIT JEE Advanced 2022.
+Similarly, If your board follows the semester system, your marks scored in the last 2 semesters will be considered.

-The above mentioned criteria is applicable "in toto" to all the candidates appearing in IIT JEE advanced 2019 including national of foreign origin.
+The above-mentioned criteria is applicable “in toto” to all the candidates appearing in IIT JEE Advanced 2022 including national of foreign origin.

 All the IITs and ISMs run preparatory courses for scheduled caste (SC), scheduled tribes (ST) and Physically disabled (PwD) candidates.
 The duration of this preparatory course is one year and there is a limited number of seats.